LuisFalva/titanic_kernel_svm_mlops/README.md

 > **Warning**:
 > Make sure to use the 'tag' argument to create a new docker image with your changes.

+Is stronlgy suggested to use the [EDA](https://github.com/LuisFalva/titanic_kernel_svm_mlops/blob/develop/notebooks/EDA.ipynb) jupyter noteboook with all the pipeline steps devided by each cell and quick explanation for each step.

 ### Want to contribute? 🤔

 Bring it on!
 If you have an idea or want to ask anything, or there is a bug you want fixed, you may open an [issue ticket](https://github.com/LuisFalva/titanic_kernel_svm_mlops/issues).
 You will find the guidelines to make an issue request there.
 Also, you can get a glimpse of [Open Source Contribution Guide best practices here](https://opensource.guide/).